-(iii) A normal oxygen level measured by a pulse oximeter is around 97%.
+- [1] - (iii) A normal oxygen level measured by a pulse oximeter is around 97%.
 Doctors start to worry when this level drops under 90% because this can affect the amount of oxygen going to the brain and other vital organs.
 People can experience confusion and lethargy at low levels.
 Levels below 80% are considered dangerous and increase the risk of organ damage.

-Using your answer in (e)(ii), suggest whether the man needs to seek doctor's advice.
+Based on you answer in (e)(ii), suggest whether the man needs to seek doctor's advice based on his oxygen saturation in blood.